Austin Hedges Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective eight K/9, the fifth-worst in the league.
+- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers' 3.99 team ERA ranks 14th across all MLB pitching staffs.
+- The Brewers have the 14th-ranked team ERA among all MLB pitching staffs (4.05).

-- The Brewers will send Peralta (5-7) to the mound to make his 16th start of the season.
-He is 5-7 with a 4.54 ERA and 89 strikeouts through 81 1/3 innings pitched.
+- Burnes (5-5) gets the starting nod for the Brewers in his 17th start of the season.
+He has a 4.10 ERA in 94 1/3 innings pitched, with 89 strikeouts.

-- In his most recent appearance on Saturday against the Cleveland Guardians, the righty went five innings, allowing three earned runs while surrendering four hits.
+- In his most recent appearance on Sunday against the Cleveland Guardians, the right-hander went 5 2/3 innings, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.